astramieri/data-management-foundations/docs/adb_tools.md

 **Analytic Views** built into the Oracle database provide a common framework for defining universally accessible **Semantic Models**.

-**Oracle Analytic Cloud (OAC)** is a perfect complement, providing beautiful and insightful analysis of this data.
+**Oracle Analytics Cloud (OAC)** is a perfect complement, providing beautiful and insightful analysis of this data.

 ![Integrated Tools Benefits](../images/integration_benefits.png)